OpenMPDK/dss-ansible/README.md

 Complete documentation is available under the /usr/dss/nkv-datamover directory.

-## Known Issues
+## Known Issues / Limitations
- Data volume written in VM environment
- * should not exceed 50% of subsystem capacity
+ * Do not exceed 50% of total subsystem capacity
- * should not exceed 256 concurrent threads
+ * Do not exceed 256 concurrent threads in VMware environment